Delaware Healthcare Administration Certificate Programs

 Health administration certificate programs lead graduates to a variety of career options.
 It’s essential to compare healthcare administration jobs prior to choosing a certificate program, as this allows you to choose a degree and internship that is well-suited to your career goals.

 Patient representatives are essential in the daily functioning of hospitals and clinics.
 They communicate with patients to handle billing issues, schedule appointments, and convey messages to doctors.
-In Delaware, patient representatives earn an average of $35,400 per year (Bureau of Labor Statistics, 2017).
-Job growth is expected to hit 11% by 2024 (O*Net, 2017).
+In Delaware, patient representatives earn an average of $40,860 per year.
+Job growth is expected to hit 19% over the decade leading up to 2028.

 If you work well with technology and you’re self-motivated, you may enjoy working as a medical information technician.
 In this role, technicians ensure that patient data is properly coded, secured, and retrieved.
-On average, they earn $39,240 per year (BLS, 2017).
-Between 2014 and 2024, job openings for medical records technicians may swell 13% in Delaware (O*Net, 2017).
+On average, they earn $48,870 per year.
+Between 2018 and 2028, job openings for medical records technicians are projected to swell by 14% in Delaware.

 Becoming a health services manager may allow you to have a hands-on role in the daily operations of a healthcare facility, in addition to the long-term goals of your institution.
-Health services managers report an average healthcare administration salary of $115,660 per year (BLS, 2017).
-A 14% boost in job openings may take place between 2014 and 2024 (O*Net, 2017).
+Health services managers report an average healthcare administration salary of $130,300 per year.
+A 19% boost in job openings is projected to take place between 2018 and 2028.

 Now that you’re ready to take your education to the next level, learn more about hospital administration certificate programs and other certificate options.